 Background and Characteristics of the Living Will

-The living will is, at least in part, a response to medical advancements made in the 20th century.
-In earlier times, people typically died at home in the company of family.
-During the 20th century, however, medical science advanced to the point where it could extend life under many circumstances that had formerly been fatal.
-In some cases, such as with kidney dialysis and various organ transplants, the treatments could significantly extend life while allowing patients to remain alert and active in many of the activities they had always enjoyed.
+During the 20th century, medical science advanced to the point where it could extend life under many circumstances that had formerly been fatal.
+In some cases, such as with kidney dialysis and organ transplants, the treatments could significantly extend life while allowing patients to remain alert and active in many of their normal activities.
 Other treatments, however, left patients in a much more limited condition, keeping the body alive, but unable to restore movement or brain activity.
 This condition has been called a "persistent vegetative state" -- the person is alive, in the way a plant is alive, but cannot move, speak or exhibit any signs of cognitive activity.

-In 1990, the U.S. Supreme Court recognized a patient's right to refuse life-sustaining treatment, including food and water, as long as that wish is expressed in a valid, written document that complies with applicable state law.
+In 1990, the U.S. Supreme Court recognized a patient's right to refuse life-sustaining treatment, including food and water, as long as that wish is expressed in a valid, written document that complies with applicable state law (Cruzan v.
+Director, MDH).
 Today, most states have living will statutes, and others allow patients to control, through an advanced health care directive, the care they'll receive if rendered incompetent.

 What is a Living Will?